 Communities & Religions in Surat

 Not only this, the Surtis take immense pride in their own culture and heritage and are fond of performing arts like Ras, Garba, Siddi Dance, Dandi Nritya so on and so forth.
 Surat is also famous for its local folk drama known as Bhavai.
-They tend to take keen interest in dance and music.
-So these are all part of the rich and colorful tradition in Surat.

 Women are given much importance when compared to the men in their family in the whole of Gujarat.
 The Surti women are generally dressed up in sari in their everyday lives along with light weighted gold jewellery and it’s a custom in Surat for all married women to wear a streak of Vermillion or Sindoor on the parting of their hair.